home-assistant/home-assistant.io/source/_components/sensor.deconz.markdown

  * Switches
  * Temperature sensor

 Entity ids will be sensor.device_name, where device_name is defined in deCONZ.
+Switches aren't exposed as ordinary entities, see the [deCONZ main component](/components/deconz/) for more details.

 #### {% linkable_title Verified to be supported sensors %}